yoanie/yoanie/README.md

 ## Hello, wanderer!
 Warm welcomes to my profile! 👋
 I'm currently a Computer Systems Engineering student trying to dabble in new and interesting things that I come across!
-When it comes to my projects, I like to breathe a lot of life into the things that I do, so some of these projects will be a little time consuming to come out, but I'll do my best to make it as good as I can!
-Out of everything Computer Science, however, I am interested in creating optimized algorithms, interconnected systems that make up a program's engine, as well as homelabbing!
+When it comes to my projects, I like to breathe a lot of life into the things that I do.
+As a result, some of these projects will take a little time to come out, but I'll do my best to make it as good as I can!
+I want to explore everything related to computers, but out of everything, I am most interested in creating optimized algorithms, interconnected systems that make up a program's engine, as well as homelabbing!
 If anything about what I do interests you or if you would like to collaborate on anything based on my existing portfolio, please contact me at clawdancestudios@gmail.com!
-I'd love to chat about anything!
+I'd love to chat about anything that interests you!

 ## **Current Undertaking: [Wikibot](https://github.com/yoanie/wikibot)**
 Wikibot is a for-fun Discord bot aiming to bring the world of Wikipedia (and the Wikimedia Foundation) right into your server.
 Planned to come with many fun things, such as a daily article, an in-text channel way to read anything that interests you, and potentially even some games!
 Will be coded entirely within Python using the Wikipedia API.

 Past interesting projects:
-- Snurder Game | A GameMaker project about a human's imminent demise.
+- Snurder Game | A Gamemaker project about a human's imminent demise.
 My first real, hands-on experience working with version control alongside other programmers!

 ---
 ### Github Stats: